Dreamail/supergfxctl/README.md

 5. `always_reboot` <bool> : always require a reboot to change modes (helps some laptops)
 6. `no_logind` <bool> : don't use logind to see if all sessions are logged out and therefore safe to change mode.
 This will be useful for people not using a login manager.
 Ignored if `always_reboot` is set.
 7. `logout_timeout_s` <u64> : the timeout in seconds to wait for all user graphical sessions to end.
 Default is 3 minutes, 0 = infinite.
 Ignored if `no_logind` or `always_reboot` is set.
+8. `hotplug_type` <enum> : None (default), Std, or Asus.
+Std tries to use the kernel hotplug mechanism if available, while Asus tries to use dgpu_disable if available

 #### Graphics switching notes

-**G-Sync note:** Some laptops are capable of using the dGPU as the sole GPU in the system which is generally to enable g-sync on the laptop display panel.
+**ASUS G-Sync + ASUS GPU-MUX note:** Some ASUS laptops are capable of using the dGPU as the sole GPU in the system which is generally to enable g-sync on the laptop display panel.
 This is controlled by asusctl at this time, and may be added to supergfxd later.
+If mux/g-sync is enabled then supergfxd will halt itself until it is disabled again.

 **vfio note:** The vfio modules *must not* be compiled into the kernel, they need to be separate modules.
 If you don't plan to use vfio mode then you can ignore this